Gen Z communication style: how to grasp the generation with the briefest attention span

 Generation Z is also famously called the “Tik Tok generation”.
 Being digital natives and growing up with social media platforms such as TikTok, Instagram, YouTube, and Snapchat (among others) has created a very visual generation.

 Although they prefer texting over calling, they are not attracted by a huge block of text.
 Therefore your visual communication should focus on images or videos instead of long content to read.
-You can still integrate some text in this content, which is even recommended, but opt for punchy key phrases rather than endless sentences.
+You can even use a live streaming CDN to host live videos and reach a wider audience in real-time, increasing engagement and brand visibility.

 In-person communication for Gen Zers